itsschwer/pressure-drop/README.md

     - drops all shoot in same direction — scatters messily once landed
         - drop direction is fixed *(rather than using aim direction)*

+## developers

+If you'd like to implement your own chat commands, you can include this plugin as a dependency and register your commands using `ChatCommander` — please refer to [this guide](https://github.com/itsschwer/pressure-drop/blob/main/xtra/developers.md)!

 ## end
-- a tip: `/d .` can be used to drop the newest item type in your inventory — experiment!
+- **a tip**: `/d .` can be used to drop the newest item type in your inventory — experiment!